Samizic29/Financial-Consumer-Complaints-Analysis-Using-SQL/README.md

 ## About Data
 > Analyze consumer complaints data to identify trends, assess timely responses by companies, and highlight key areas for improvement in customer service.

+## Tool Used
+> MySQL was used to query this SQL project.
+The areas of SQL covered in this case study:
+- Aggregate Functions
+- Window Functions
+- Common Table Expressions
+- Date Functions

 ## Data Preparation
 > The data import was done using MySQL Workbench.
 I created a database schema and table for data import in csv file.
 The table was constraints to its csv file.
 It consists of 62,516 rows and 12 columns.